Aestivial/TorrQ/README.md

 # Installation

-Perform a 'git clone' of this repo using:
+Perform a 'git clone' of this repo using cmd:
 `git clone https://github.com/Aestivial/TorrQ.git`

-Once it finishes, launch the app using cmd:
+Once it finishes, launch the app using:
-'python torrent_client.py /path/to/your/file.torrent'
+`python torrent_client.py /path/to/your/file.torrent`